 The medical care in the Comoros is rudimentary, and many of the facilities are in poor condition.
 Consider bringing medical supplies when travelling, as they are harder to come by on the islands.

-For more details on any of the above vaccinations, visit the detailed Passport Health specialty vaccination pages or make an appointment with your local Travel Medicine Specialist.
+For more details on any of the above vaccinations, visit the detailed Passport Health specialty vaccinations page or make an appointment with your local Travel Medicine Specialist.
 To book your appointment either call or book online now.

 Do I Need a Visa or Passport for Comoros?